jiscdev/analytics-udd/README.md

-# Jisc Learning Analytics Unified Data Definitions v1.5.0
+# Jisc Learning Analytics Unified Data Definitions v1.5.1_development (development version)

-_Version 1.5.0 released on 30 September 2019._
+_Version 1.5.1_development created on 30 September 2019 and not yet released.
+This version holds non-breaking changes to the current v1.5.0 release._

 ## Introduction
 The Unified Data Definitions (UDD) of the Jisc learning analytics project is a vocabulary of the chief data entities of interest to learning analytics: students, courses, modules, and so on, as well as their characteristics.
 The data coded with this vocabulary is typically extracted from the student record system of a college or university.